Peterson makes 32 saves, Kings hold on to beat Wild 2-1

 INJURY ROUNDUP

 Wild goaltender Cam Talbot missed his second straight game with a lower-body injury, with Andrew Hammond coming off the taxi squad to serve as Kahkonen’s backup.
-Coach Dean Evason said Talbot is getting close to a return and could possibly practice on Thursday.
+Evason said Talbot is getting close to a return and could possibly practice on Thursday.
 Nico Sturm returned to the lineup after being held out of two games for an illness unrelated to COVID-19.

-Los Angeles coach Todd McLellan said Martin Frk and Matt Luff didn’t travel with the team, but he’s hopeful both are close to returning to on-ice activities when the team returns home.
+McLellan said Martin Frk and Matt Luff didn’t travel with the team, but he’s hopeful both are close to returning to on-ice activities when the team returns home.

 WHAT’S NEXT?